How Long is Human DNA?

 Don't miss out on the opportunity to learn more about yourself.
 Read our best DNA test page to find the best one for you.

-How Long is Human DNA?
-11
+How Long is the Human DNA?

 What Happens If DNA is Damaged?

 DNA is often damaged without much consequence throughout the day, as cells can often self-correct these errors.
+However, if cells canโ€™t address the damage, several serious conditions or predispositions to them can develop, such as:

 • Genomic instability